That's the way it always used to be in the NFL until that got chickified.

 Well, I'm aware of what he said.

-It's been a wet dream of theirs for who knows uh how long to be able to have these kinds of regulations, limitations, and so forth.
+It's been a wet dream of theirs for who knows how long to be able to have these kinds of regulations, limitations, and so forth.

-But if if they do that, and if they ever do succeed in this massive restriction of commercial broadcasting, there are other places to go that are not regulated.
+But if they do that, and if they ever do succeed in this massive restriction of commercial broadcasting, there are other places to go that are not regulated and that they don't have their myths into yet.

 I know what these guys have in mind.

-I know what their game plan is, I know how they're gonna go about it, basically use intimidation, license renewal, fines, all this kind of thing.
+Basically use intimidation, license renewal, fines, all this kind of thing.

 People won't put up with it.